 See also: Domain Names and Trademarks: A Guide for Your Online Brand

-8. Use a domain generator for inspiration
+8. Use a domain generator for ideas

 Finding the right domain name can be tough, so use a domain generator to help get you inspired.
 A good domain generator should provide you with suggestions based on varying extensions and synonyms.